 Companies like Teamie, based in Singapore, provide software that lets teachers create, share and manage academic content, and also let students collaborate on assignments on platforms that are similar to the “walls” used on Facebook.
 Learning management systems, or L.M.S.’s, have been around since the late 1990s, when Blackboard, a company in Washington D.C., introduced an online platform to help educators customize course management.
 Today, there are more than 60 companies providing such services worldwide.
 “Blackboard, Moodle and Sakaihave a philosophy that hasn’t changed much since Blackboard first invented the space in the ’90s,” said Hunter Horsley, the head of marketing and operations at Lore,referring to other learning-management systems.

 They do everything, don’t they?
 They’ve got desktop document tools, a social media site, a video hosting service, a mobile device platform, a creepily in-depth global mapping tool, and will probably deliver the first flying car before long.
+Back here on Earth, we’re seeing some incredible advances in learning technology, with online course providers and MOOCs popping up, as well as specialized software for building, delivering, and storing online course materials.
 The K12 learning management system.
 Course-builder - Course Builder.
 Google Course Builder: quick take - Trust Dan.
 Google Releases “Course Builder,” an Open Source Platform for Building Your Own Big Online Courses.
 Tech Devil: Online Alternatives to Blackboard.
 By Charlie JoslinFebruary 19, 2012 at 12:01 am “Blackboard’s down again?!”

 Compare - Higher Education.
 Choosing an LMS comesdown to 3 simple questions.
 1 Will it get used?